skip to Main Content

 Based on modern networks

-One critical element to enable this flexibility is networking.
-Legacy vehicles were implemented with hard-wired connections over networking standards like CAN (Controller Area Network), which fixed specific data sources to destinations at design time, which has a number of key weaknesses.
+One critical element to enabling this flexibility is networking.
+Legacy vehicles were implemented with hard-wired connections over networking standards like CAN (Controller Area Network), which fixed specific data sources to destinations at design time.
+This has a number of key weaknesses.

 Conventional vehicles use fixed wiring which is heavy, complex, inflexible and difficult to diagnose and repair